modin-project/modin/docs/getting_started/faq.rst

 How does Modin compare to Dask DataFrame and Koalas?
 """"""""""""""""""""""""""""""""""""""""""""""""""""

+TLDR: Modin has better coverage of the pandas API, has a flexible backend, better ordering semantics, and supports both row and column-parallel operations.
 Check out this :doc:`page <getting_started/why_modin/modin_vs_dask_vs_koalas>` detailing the differences!

 How does Modin work under the hood?